DrK-Lo/lotterhoslabprotocols/pseudoparallel.md

 end_row = args[2]

 print(c("start_row", "end_row"))
+# Here you would call a loop or apply() function through these indexes of your data and output the results
 ```

 Once you have these two scripts set up and working on a subset of data,